Blog

 2. Consistency

-• Consistent lighting style
+• Similar lighting

-• A defined mood or atmosphere
+• A defined atmosphere (warm, minimal, natural, etc.)

-• Matching contrast and sharpness
+• Consistent contrast and sharpness

 3. Authenticity

-In fact, 90% of consumers said they’re looking for authenticity when deciding what brands they’ll support.
+90% of consumers said they’re looking for authenticity when deciding what brands they’ll support.

 4. Diversity

-You might want to look for visuals that show:
+You might want to look for:

-• Realistic scenarios that don’t feel staged
+• Realistic scenes that don’t look staged

 5. Licensing